parsiya/parsiya.net/content/post/2019-12-22-javascript-rhino/index.markdown

 cx.evaluateString(scope, "var js_beautify = global.js_beautify;", "export", 0, null);
 ```

-Now we can get this new function with:
+We can get this new function with:

 ```java
 // Get the function.